antonioribeiro/tracker/readme.md

 - Laravel 4.1+ or 5+
 - PHP 5.3.7+
-- Package "geoip/geoip":"~1.14" (If you are planning to store Geo IP information)
+- Package "geoip/geoip":"~1.14" or "geoip2/geoip2":"~2.0"
+  (If you are planning to store Geo IP information)

 ## Installing